Tuesday, January 11, 2011

 If the Trojans had been more cautious, they might have been able to save themselves and their city.

-• Starter phrases include participial phrases, infinitive phrases, absolute phrases, nonessential appositive phrases, and long prepositional phrases (especially prepositional phrases that are four words or longer).
+Starter PHRASES include participial phrases, infinitive phrases, absolute phrases, nonessential appositive phrases, and long prepositional phrases (especially prepositional phrases that are four words or longer).

-Grabbing hold of the sacred Palladium, Cassandra prayed to the goddess to save her.
-The Greeks having overrun the city, there was nothing that the Trojans could do.
 During that single night of terror, the Greeks won a war that had lasted for many years.

-The Trojans had put their trust in the gods and in their own strength.
-Nevertheless, they were defeated by the Greeks.
 The Greeks finally won the war.
 Yes, it was a great victory, but it came at a terrible price.

 For more information, see Purdue's OWL.